 - i) from preparing a statement of cash flows for subsidiary companies, on the basis that it is a qualifying entity and the consolidated statement of cash flows, included in these financial statements, includes the charity's cash flows; - ii) from the financial instrument disclosures, required under FRS 102 paragraphs 11.39 to 11.48A and paragraphs 12.26 to 12.29, as the information is provided in the consolidated financial statement disclosures.

 1.5.3 Going concern

 The charity meets its day-to-day working capital requirements through its bank facilities.
-The charity's forecasts and projections, taking account of possible changes in performance, show that the charity should be able to operate within the level of its current facilities.
-The Trustees have a reasonable expectation that the charity has adequate resources to continue in operational existence for the foreseeable future.
+The charity's Trustees have a reasonable expectation that the charity has adequate resources to continue in operational existence for